bitsofinfo/stateful-process-command-proxy/README.md

 * Ensure that the node process is running as a user with very limited rights
 * Make use of the uid/gid configuration appropriately to further limit the processes
+* Make use of the whitelisted and blacklisted command configuration feature to mitigate your exposure
 * Never expose calls to this module directly, instead you should write a wrapper layer around StatefulProcessCommandProxy that protects, analyzes and sanitizes external input that can materialize in a `command` statement.
 For an example of this kind of wrapper w/ sanitization of arguments see https://github.com/bitsofinfo/powershell-command-executor
-* All commands you pass to `execute` should be sanitized to protect from injection attacks
+* All commands you pass to `execute` should be sanitized to protect from injection attacks.
+The type of sanitization you do is up to you and is obviously different depending on what shell/process type you are mediating access to via this module.

 ### <a id="related"></a> Related Tools